Articles Posted in Pinellas County

 St. Petersburg, FL – A 23-year-old man was arrested Nov.
 15 for aggravated child abuse after authorities claim he caused a laceration to a 4-year-old boy’s kidney while the child was in his care.

-Deputies claim the man hit the young boy so hard that he urinated blood.
+Deputies claim the man struck the young boy and urinated blood.

-The boy was taken to the hospital where doctors allege the laceration to his kidney was caused by “trauma,” and not an illness or other medical condition.
+The boy was taken to the hospital, where doctors alleged the laceration to his kidney was caused by “trauma” and not an illness or other medical condition.

 517526_sad_boy_2.jpgThe boy’s mother told police she had left her son in the man’s car while she was at work.